 Progress

-GitLab MCP Server sends real-time progress notifications during long-running operations, allowing MCP clients to display progress indicators to the user.
+GitLab MCP Server sends real-time progress notifications during long-running operations, so MCP clients can display progress indicators to the user instead of an opaque wait.
+When a tool spans multiple steps or processes large datasets, the server emits notifications/progress messages that report how far along the work is.

 sequenceDiagram